Asset Distribution and Maintenance

 If you have decided to proceed with divorce, do you think you will be able to reach an amicable settlement with your spouse?

-Have you considered Pre-Action Mediation to help you reach an amicable settlement with your spouse?
+Have you considered mediation to help you reach an amicable settlement with your spouse?

 The information on this site is for general information only and is not intended to be, and should not be relied on as a substitute for professional legal advice.